moldstruct/mc-md/README.md

 With a bit of programming knowledge this can easily be extended, look in the `md.c` file in `gromacs-4.5.4-MCMD/src/kernel`.

 ### Only serial simulations
-Currently a simulation can only utilize one core.
-One can however run many simulations in parallel, as one might want enough simulations to evaluate statistics.
+Currently the simulation can only utilize one core.
+One can of course run many simulations in parallel, as one might want enough simulations to evaluate statistics.
+§
 ### Systems blowing up (Too much!)
 For high ionization we get huge forces, this can make the numerical integration unstable.
 If you suspect this check the kinetic and potential energy of the system.
 As long as they look relativly smooth it should be okay.